FoxSamu/FoxSamu/README.md

 # Hellu!

 Hi I'm Samū.
 I do things.
 Like programming!
+This GitHub is my personal account where I publish all the random things that I make.

-- Full time fox
+- My brain runs fox software
 - 22 years old
-- He/They
+- He/Him
 - Hobbyist programmer & graphical designer
-- I speak English & Dutch, learning Finnish
+- I speak English & Dutch, learning German & Finnish (älä kysy minulta miksi)
 - Over 10 years experience in programming
-- Master of object orientation
+- Interested in deranged stuff that nobody else likes to do (math)
 - Kotlin - Java - Rust - TypeScript - JavaScript - C - Python
-- I use British English in my code no matter what (I write "colour" in my code and nobody can stop me)
+- I prefer British English over other forms of English, even in code (yes `val colour: Color` is an actual statement made by me in actual code)

 I deploy some Java/Kotlin libraries on https://maven.runefox.dev/ sometimes.